 For over 20 years, Windkraft Simonsfeld has been active in the renewable energy sector, overseeing a broad portfolio of wind farms in Austria, a wind farm in Bulgaria, and a solar park in Slovakia.
 But it was Windkraft Simonsfeld’s longevity that created a new challenge for the company in 2016.

 “Subsidies last 13 years in Austria, and in 2016, an 18-megawatt park became ineligible for an active subsidy,” explains Markus Winter, chief technical officer of Windkraft Simonsfeld.
 “To continue commercial operations at this facility, we looked for a partner who knew the field and could run an asset profitably without a subsidy.
 We also wanted work with a provider operating with 100 percent renewable energy, like us.
-That’s why why chose to sign a power purchase agreement (PPA) with Next Kraftwerke to diversify the risks.”
+That’s why we chose to sign a power purchase agreement (PPA) with Next Kraftwerke to diversify the risks.”

 Facts & Figures

 |Link to partner website:||More about the Windkraft Simonsfeld AG|

 |Implemented products:||Individual PPA commercial concept without subsidies|